Alexandria Ocasio-Cortez among House Democrats boycotting Trump's State of the Union

 The House voted to impeach Mr. Trump in December on charges of abuse of power and obstruction of Congress, making him just the third president in U.S. history to be impeached.
 On Wednesday, the Senate is set to vote on whether to convict and remove Mr. Trump from office.
 The president, however, is expected to be acquitted by the Senate.

-Other Democrats who will not attend the State of the Union include Congressman Earl Blumenauer of Oregon, Congressman Steve Cohen of Tennessee, Congresswoman Frederica Wilson of Florida, Congresswoman Ayanna Pressley of Massachusetts and Congressman Al Green of Texas.
+Other Democrats skipping the address include Earl Blumenauer of Oregon, Steve Cohen of Tennessee, Al Green of Texas, Ayanna Pressley of Massachusetts, and Frederica Wilson of Florida.

 "On the eve of Senate Republicans covering up transgressions and spreading misinformation, I cannot in good conscience attend a sham State of the Union when I have seen firsthand the damage Donald J. Trump's rhetoric and politics have inflicted on those I love and those I represent," Pressley said in a statement.